wilva/vm-bSave/README.md

 Another example creates completely consistent backups, but in order to do so it shuts down the VM.
 This is a very short interruption as it will quickly make a snapshot and then restart the VM after which the lengthy part of the process starts.

 You can see this in the demo file : store-dotis.sh

 It has one extra step at the end where it zips the VM too.
+Another new thing is that it uses a temporary location for storing the VM before it makes the archive.
-The resulting vm is uniquely named with the datetime suffixed to the vm name.
+The resulting archive is uniquely named with the datetime suffixed to the vm name.

 eg. dotis-20180923.tar.gz

-Please note that you only should do this for smaller VMs as you are running this on your vSphere console and that is not the best place for a lot of heavy CPU processing tasks.
+Please note that you only run the archive process for smaller VMs as you are running this on your vSphere console and that is not the best place for a lot of heavy CPU processing tasks.